 Get rid of mold: Clean mold the same way you clean cuts.
 Mix one teaspoon of hydrogen peroxide with one cup of water.
 Wipe the mixture on the moldy spots and let it sit for at least 10 minutes.
 Then scrub the area to remove all mold and stains, and wipe down the surface.

-Hardwood floors: Make a magic solution by combining 1/2 cup white vinegar, 1 tablespoon castile soap, 1/4 cup rubbing alcohol, with 2 cups warm water.
+Cleaning hardwood floors: Make a magic solution by combining 1/2 cup white vinegar, 1 tablespoon castile soap, 1/4 cup rubbing alcohol, with 2 cups warm water.
 Then pour the mixture into a plastic spray bottle.
 Apply this cleaner over stained hardwood areas, wipe with a soft cloth and you’ll be amazed at the shiny results.
 Take special care not to get your floor too wet while cleaning.

-Porcelain tile floors: Start by sweeping the floor to remove any dust on the porcelain tiles.
+Cleaning porcelain tile floors: Start by sweeping the floor to remove any dust on the porcelain tiles.
 You can use a dry dust mop or a vacuum.
 Use a damp sponge mop and a solution of 1/4 cup of white vinegar to 2 gallons of water.

 Erase Scuff Marks: Clean off shoe scuff marks from vinyl flooring with a clean, dry tennis ball.
 A light rub and heel marks are erased.

-Outdoor aluminum chairs: Combine blue Dawn with warm water and scrub with a Dobie pad.
+Washing outdoor aluminum chairs: Combine blue Dawn with warm water and scrub with a Dobie pad.
 Then rinse very well.

-Quartz composite sinks: A wipe down with a damp Magic Eraser works every time.
+Remove stains from Quartz composite sinks: A wipe down with a damp Magic Eraser works every time.

 Magic Erasers are indeed magic.
 You can use them on pretty much anything.